 Please note, links to all the Freedom Essays are included at the end of this essay.
 Open any essay to read, print, download, share or listen to it (as a podcast).

 The particular genius of the short introductory booklet Transform Your Life And Save The World is its use of a series of propositions that, step-by-persuasive step, demonstrate how astronomically guilt-ridden the human race has to be after we became conscious and the resulting upset anger, egocentricity and alienation in us destroyed the paradise of our species’ original instinctive cooperative and loving soul’s world—and therefore, in the absence of understanding, how absolutely necessary it was that we contrived the patently false ‘savage instincts’ excuse for our divisive condition.

 The series of propositions in Part 1 of this amazing booklet, that reveal our astronomical guilt and resulting desperate need to contrive an excuse for our competitive and aggressive condition, are as follows:

-- The first proposition is to imagine that our distant ancestors did live in a cooperative and loving state.
+- The first proposition is to imagine that our distant ancestors did live in a cooperative, selfless and loving state.

-- Then to imagine that becoming conscious did lead to us becoming competitive, aggressive and selfish.
+- Then to imagine that becoming conscious did lead to us becoming competitive, selfish and aggressive.